worklearnlabs/ai-lms/my-app/docs/perplexity-integration-plan.md

 - Updated database schema to remove the flow_mode column
 - Improved frontend component to handle both linear and complex visualizations from the same data
 - Enhanced React Flow integration with proper node and edge handling

+### 2025-04-04

+- Completed the reasoning agent implementation for generating search queries
+- Fixed search query storage in the database - now properly saved and retrieved
+- Improved UX by adding toast notifications for search query generation
+- Fixed error handling for blueprint creation flow
+- Completed end-to-end testing of the reasoning step in the blueprint creation process

 ## Resources